10 Best Sites to Buy Facebook Followers (2026)

 Delivery window

-Facebook follower delivery skews slower than likes or views because natural pacing matters more here — expect anywhere from a few hours to three days depending on the provider and package size.
-The comparison table above lists each service's tested delivery speed.
+Facebook follower delivery skews slower than likes or views because natural pacing matters more here: expect anywhere from a few hours to three days depending on the provider and package size.
+The comparison table above lists each service's advertised delivery speed.

 Retention through Facebook's cleanups

-Quality providers held the large majority of followers across our 30-day window.
+Quality providers advertise retaining the large majority of followers across a 30-day window.
 Periodic integrity sweeps may remove a small share of accounts; a refill guarantee is what replaces them.
-Some drop-off is normal and expected — the guarantee is the safety net.
+Some drop-off is normal and expected.
+The guarantee is the safety net.

 Keep the page looking alive